merthsoft/flood-fill-shape/ReadMe.md

-# Trade Beacon Shapes
+# Flood Fill
-Adds Trade Beacon shapes to RimWorld.
+Adds Flood fill to RimWorld.

 ## Credits
 Code by Merthsoft.
 Art by Halno.